 “People are choosing us because we take a different approach.
 You know, I tell businesses every day, there's a human component to what we do.
 If you don't have that inside of your business, if someone's walking into your store and if it's not ‘Hey Sarah, how are you?
 What's it going to be?
 Number 12 today, no onions?
 You got it, take a seat.’
 If you don't have that today, you're missing something already.”

 According to diCoio, restaurants are getting in touch with Como because its team can talk about the kind of things that go into building loyalty.
-Another advantage is the lack of additional hardware with Como and Revel, as everything is built into the POS.
+Another advantage is the lack of additional hardware with Como and Revel, as everything is built into the POS system.

 From the first exchange, the conversation moves onto questions around customer service, the product being sold and the efforts at retaining customers once they’re engaged.
 DiCoio highlighted that it is “five to 20 times more expensive to get a new customer than it is to retain an old one,” so it makes sense for Como to discuss ways of doing that.